hidearmor/Stuff_01/MemoryMacro_ForWord/readme.md

 <img src="images/import.png" alt="click File > import file" width="400">

-and then choose the file wher eyou stored it.
+and then choose the downloaded file from where you stored it.

 4. Now your normal folder should have the file `MemoryLayoutMacro` in it's module folder like on the picture above.
 5. NOW SAVE INSIDE THIS EDITOR.
 PRESS `ctrl-S` or `cmd-S` depending on your operating system, or just do it in the menu in the top.